ckarnam/my_project/README.md

 # project1

-This project is created to test Git GprahQL APIs
+This project is created to test Git GprahQL API